sivakumar-kailasam/fancySorty/README.md

 ### How to run this app
 * The *properties.gradle* file contains the parameters to run the app
 * To save you/me the trouble of generating a huge file that'd contain lot of numbers there's a handy command `./gradlew createSampleInput` or `./gradlew cSI` which will generate a file of about *14GB* (based on the input file property in the `properties.gradle` file)
 * Once the input file is in place run `./gradlew jT`  or `./gradlew judgementTime`.
-This will create the output file which the N highest nos in descending order.
+This will create the output file which has the N highest nos in descending order.